-Why You Will Love This Hershey Brownie Recipe
+Why You'll Love This One-Bowl Brownies Recipe

-Ingredients needed
+Ingredients Overview

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.